Yihe-Harry/DSA3101-Group-Project/GrpB_models/b4_cost_effectiveness/README.md

 Constrained Multi-Objective Optimisation

-In cases where there are multiple competing objectives such as balancing marketing spend across customer segments, Constrained Multi-Objective Optimisation (CMO) is highly effective.
-CMO can optimise several objectives simultaneously, such as maximising customer engagement and retention while keeping within budgetary constraints.
+In cases where there are multiple competing objectives such as balancing marketing spend across customer segments, Constrained Multi-Objective Optimisation (CMOO) is highly effective.
+CMOO can optimise several objectives simultaneously, such as maximising customer engagement and retention while keeping within budgetary constraints.
 This approach ensures that trade-offs between different goals are made efficiently, allowing the bank to prioritise its marketing resources effectively.

 Stochastic Optimisation